marcelofinamorvieira/DatoContentLink/README.md

 - Set `devPanel: true` (or `{ position: 'tr' | 'tl' | 'br' | 'bl' }`) to spawn a lightweight overlay with live counters while developing.
 - Use `checkStegaState(root?)` to get programmatic insight into editable totals, generated vs. explicit counts, info-only attributes, and leftover encoded markers.
 - Drop the `DatoVisualEditingDevPanel` React component anywhere inside your preview shell to render the same diagnostics using JSX.
+- Need to audit raw payloads?
+Check `examples/payload-inspection/` for ready-to-run Node scripts that log the decoded stega metadata for uploads and hero sections.

 ### `withContentLinkHeaders(fetchLike)`